 What is it?

 Freedom is a website and app blocker.
-When you put in certain websites and apps that you don’t want to be able to access during a period of time so that you can focus on your work, you can turn on a block session, and then you won’t be able to access them!
+When you put in certain websites and apps that you don’t want to be able to access during a period of time so that you can focus on your work, you can turn on a block session, and then you won’t be able to access them for the duration of the block session!

 How I use it: